lbryio/lbry.com/content/news/009-introducing-lbry-the-bitcoin-of-content.md

 >
 > *— Jeremy Kauffman, co-founder of LBRY*

 Content in LBRY is encrypted by its publisher, then cut apart and distributed to a decentralized network of host servers.
 LBRY hosts do not know the content of the encrypted files they store, and nobody can access the complete content without the publisher's unique decryption key.
-The publisher can exchange the key for a specified number of LBRY credits – a cryptocurrency native to the LBRY protocol.
+The publisher can exchange the key for a specified number of LBRY Credits – a cryptocurrency native to the LBRY protocol.

 Not only do LBRY publishers literally hold the keys to their content, but the end-user experience is also vastly improved compared to torrents.
 By encrypting and distributing content across the blockchain, LBRY provides a one-step streaming and downloading experience to the content-consuming patron.